 Tips for Estate Planning

 - Some financial advisors specifically offer estate planning services.
 Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
-If you’re ready to find an advisor who can help you achieve your financial goals, get started now.
+If you’re ready to find an advisor who can help you achieve your financial goals, start now.

 - If you’re passing a large estate to your beneficiaries, you may run into estate taxes.
 It’s important to do your research on the federal estate tax and state estate tax rates so you won’t be blindsided.